Natural Alternative Therapies

 This contains about one gram of l-citrulline, an amino acid that seems to protect against muscle pain (Source).

-One study found that men who drank natural unpasteurized watermelon juice prior to their workouts had reduced muscle soreness 24 hours later compared to those who drank a placebo.
+For example, this study found that men who drank natural unpasteurized watermelon juice prior to their workouts had reduced muscle soreness 24 hours later compared to those who drank a placebo.

 Conclusion